imthenachoman/How-To-Secure-A-Linux-Server/README.md

 > When looking in `/proc` you will discover a lot of files and directories.
 Many of them are just numbers, which represent the information about a particular process ID (PID).
 By default, Linux systems are deployed to allow all local users to see this all information.
 This includes process information from other users.
 This could include sensitive details that you may not want to share with other users.
 By applying some filesystem configuration tweaks, we can change this behavior and improve the security of the system.

 **Note**: This may break on some `systemd` systems.
 Please see [https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/37](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/37) for more information.
+Thanks to [nlgranger](https://github.com/nlgranger) for sharing.

 #### Goals